 12:45 PM - 3:30 (Ages 15-18 & Adults)

 Final rehearsal and presentation at the ERJCC Kaplan Theatre

 Evelyn Rubenstein Jewish Community Center - 5601 S. Braeswood Blvd., Houston, TX 77096

 The Power of Positive

-At the heart of education and outreach programming at Society for the Performing Arts is The Power Positive.
-SPA’s 2013-2014 season of education and outreach programs, reflects the purpose and practice of social justice and empowering students to be who they are while giving teachers the tools to help them do so.
+At the heart of education and community engagement programming at the Society for the Performing Arts is The Power Positive.
+SPA’s 2013-2014 season of education and community engagement programs, reflects the purpose and practice of social justice and empowering students to be who they are while giving teachers the tools to help them do so.
 The Art of Teaching is a series of professional development workshops for educators designed to enhance art in education and integration of the performing arts in grades K through 12.
 Art of Teaching workshops are facilitated by performing artists visiting Houston from around the world.
 They can focus on professional training, rehearsal techniques for the classroom or teaching content through the arts.
-Then later on in the year we have the It Gets Better Artist Residency.
+Then later on in the year we have the it gets better Artist Residency.
 During the stay of this powerful performance, the visiting artists will work closely with Houston’s diverse community in a series of workshops, rehearsals, and community dialogue to create a performance intended to energize a local awareness of bullying and its damaging effects on a healthy community.